aspose-words/Aspose.Words-API-References/english/net/aspose.words/signaturelineoptions/instructions/_index.md

 second_title: Aspose.Words for .NET API Reference
 description:
 type: docs
-weight: 60
+weight: 50
 url: /net/aspose.words/signaturelineoptions/instructions/
 ---
 ## SignatureLineOptions.Instructions property

 Gets or sets instructions to the signer that are displayed on signing the signature line.
-Default value for this property is empty string (Empty).
+Default value for this property is **empty string** (Empty).

 ```csharp
 public string Instructions { get; set; }